Law and Development Research Network (LDRN)

 4.1.
 LDRN has an informal nature.
 The network consists primarily of L&D researchers as individual members.
-In addition, there can be LDRN partner institutions, who are willing to take on certain responsibilities as an institution.
+In addition, LDRN partner institutions take on certain responsibilities as an institution.

-4.2 A partner institution should have at least three staff members who are involved in research on L&D, and should commit to organizing activities under the auspices of LDRN.
+4.2 A partner institution preferably has no less than three staff members who are involved in research on L&D, and commits to contributing to activities under the auspices of LDRN.

-4.3 A steering committee will be formed, primarily consisting of members from partner institutions.
-The steering committee will make decisions about LDRN’s main activities, as listed in section 3.
+4.3 A steering committee consisting of members from partner institutions makes decisions about LDRN’s main activities, as listed in section 3.